How To Make A Great Place To Work: Company Culture

 - It is not about doing “more.”
 It is about doing “different.”
 As a leader, you have to make decisions and communicate.
 The question to consider is how to make decisions (involve employees and ‘close the loop’ on outcomes) and communicate (transparency and accessibility) in a way that builds more trust.
 Focus on a few, vital things and begin from there.

 - Take the long view.
 The creation of trust takes time, so have patience and keep focused on the end-goal: more trust in the workplace.
 Best companies don’t happen overnight.
 Like a garden, they take careful cultivation over time.

 - Integrate rather than “action plan.”
 This is not to say you shouldn’t create a plan with employees, but developing trust is not about checking off a box, but integrating trust building behaviors and practices into your organization’s culture.

 - Align to your values.
 One of the consistent things we see is how the best companies’ cultures are aligned to their respective values.
 Your company’s values are its “north star;” be sure they are reflected in your hiring process, as well as in your employee policies and guidelines including employee accountability, promotions and education.

-As you consider how to grow your business in 2011, make creating and sustaining a great workplace an element of your overall strategy.
+As you consider how to grow your business, make creating and sustaining a great workplace an element of your overall strategy.